-On-Call availability is an increasing challenge with a reduction in available people, reduced incidents and an expanding role that needs new skills.
+On-Call availability is an increasing challenge with a reduction in available talent, reduced incidents and an expanding role that needs new skills.
 Our challenge is to attract, recruit and train within a reduced time frame and retain their services for longer.

 It's difficult to predict the rate at which staff will leave the Service.
 Staff are working longer, resulting in an ageing workforce.
-There are new duty systems, pension regulations and changes in tax laws that affect levels of reward; these reduce interest in progression or movement within the Service which particularly affects filling non-station-based operational staff roles.
+There are new duty systems, recent transitional protections changes to the pension regulations and changes in tax laws that affect levels of reward.
+These reduce interest in progression or movement within the Service which particularly affects filling non-station-based operational staff roles.
 Limited opportunities exist for career progression for our support staff.

 An additional challenge is making our workforce more representative of the communities we serve.
-The challenge is to identify which aspects need to change to appeal to women, black and minority ethnic groups and other protected characteristics.
+We have been recognised by the Asian Fire Service Association (AFSA) for our targeted Have a Go days which have increased the diversity of our recruits.
+However, the challenge is to identify which aspects need to change to appeal to women, Black, Asian and minority ethnic groups and members of our communities with other protected characteristics.